This HAS To Be Normal

 My book of essays, Very Fine People, is now available everywhere books are sold.
 Click the link for signed personalized copies or direct purchase.

-Trump and the Republican Party in all its malice and corruption and hatred and grotesquerie has been made normal in the eyes of our institutions and in the eyes of our population.
+Trump and the Republican Party in all its malice and corruption and hatred and grotesquerie have been made normal in the eyes of our institutions and in the eyes of our population.
 But think of what else gets treated as normal.
 Not just by the MAGA cult, but by the rest of us.

 Think of all the other things that are political dynamite.
 It's "impossible" to say that the police are a militarized authoritarian instrument of racist brutality and should be defunded and the money distributed to programs that would provide actual solutions.
 It's "impossible" to say that immigrants are not a danger but a great strength, and that our goal should be borders as open as it is possible to make them, not just for the sake of hospitality but for the sake of economic thriving and global safety.
 It's "impossible" to say that our militarized mission of empire is not only murderous but counterproductive, a danger to us all, and should be drawn down, defunded, and minimized.
 It's "impossible" to say that sending bombs and "ironclad" political support to enable Israel's horrific ethnic cleansing in the Middle East represents a moral catastrophe of almost unimaginable ramifications.
 It's "impossible" to say that the United States is a country founded in genocide and slavery, and remains a supremacist nation.